-Corequisite: Enrollment in at least seven units including HORT 270AD and 272AD.
+Corequisite: Enrollment in at least seven units including this course.

 An extension of vocational learning experiences through employment in work experience directly related to horticulture/landscape.
 One unit of credit shall be granted for every 75 hours per semester.
-Maximum of 12 units
+Maximum of 12 units.